nanocity/porteo/README.markdown

 # License
 Porteo is Copyright 2011 NoSoloSoftware, it is free software.

-Porteo is distributed under GPLv3 license.
-More details can be found at COPYING file.
+Porteo is distributed under MIT license.
+More details can be found at MIT-LICENSE file.